weimeilin79/gs-redpanda-k8s/redpanda-k8s/step2.md

 }
 ```

-Send few more messages, leave the 2 tabs running, we will need them in the next step.
+Send a few more messages.
+Leave the two tabs running, because you'll need them in the next step.